bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 ```viml
 set dictionary=/usr/share/dict/words
 ```

 If that key combination is a little difficult to type, then it may be worthwhile to set the following mapping:

 ```viml
 inoremap <C-d> <C-x><C-k>
 ```

-One only need type *Control-d* whilst in insert mode to complete the current word by using dictionary-based completion.
+One only need type *Control-d* (d for dictionary) whilst in insert mode to complete the current word by using dictionary-based completion.

 Repeat last visual selection with *gv*
 --------------------------------------